rajeshnair1984/Project_Obesity/README.md

 ## Research questions to answer:
 1. The more accessible the fast-food restaurant the higher the obesity rate?
 2. Which gender prefers fast food that leads to obesity?
-3. Does the walkable distance to public transport relates to obesity?
+3. Is there any relation between mode of commute and obesity?
 4. How many are walking for their day-to-day need?
-(Location of supermarket, bus stops)
 5. The greater number of gyms in a state, the lower the obesity rate
 6. The higher rate of physical activeness, the lower the obesity rate
 7. What population groups are most at risk to not meet physical exercises?